-Best first cars: The perfect rides for new drivers
+The best cars for new drivers

 It’s also surprisingly roomy, with trick folding rear seats providing wagon-like cargo space.
 That could come in handy for future moves to and from college dorms.

-The Mazda3 covers all of the first car bases: it’s reliable, affordable, and a high performer in crash tests.
-Added benefits include high-fuel economy, above-average handling, and an interior eloquently mirroring luxury sedans, rendering it ideal for the new driver possessing an affinity for the design of a much more expensive vehicle.
+The Mazda 3 covers all of the first car bases — it’s reliable, affordable, and a high performer in crash tests.
+Added benefits include high-fuel economy, above-average handling, and an interior eloquently mirroring luxury sedans, rendering it ideal for the new driver.

-Though it’s sure to be please parents given its safety ratings, the Mazda3 also has a long list of available tech features aimed to satisfy the appetites of today’s young, tech-savvy drivers.
-Moreover, the 2.0-liter engine provides just enough kick it up to highway speeds, but not enough to truly capitalize on those youthful inclinations to speed over legal velocities.
+Though it’s sure to please parents given its safety ratings, the Mazda 3 also has a long list of available tech features aimed to satisfy the appetites of today’s young, tech-savvy drivers.
+Moreover, the 2.0-liter engine provides just enough kick to bring it up to highway speeds, but not enough to truly capitalize on those youthful inclinations to speed over legal velocities.

 The car industry is shying away from compact trucks, but something less gargantuan than an F-150 or Tundra would be a good choice for a new driver.
 Learning how to drive one is much easier when you can see the end of the hood.